-The successful operation is the culmination of four years of designing, testing prototypes, pilot plant setup and testing of various fuels by the B&H team of Jalinder Gaikwad, Kishor Vaidya, Manoj Maheshwari and Prakash Karve.
-Thermax installation at Sbalivabana: power from municipal waste he first annual meet of commissioning engineers of the Power Division was organised in May at EERC, Pune.
+Developed for the first time in India, the 55 TPH water/air cooled pusher grate has the distinct advantage of firing fuels like MSW waste, empty fruit bunches and straw.
+These fuels have high moisture, low calorific waste from the palm oil mill to other local boilers.
+The successful operation is the culmination of four years of designing, testing prototypes, pilot plant setup and testing of various fuels by the B&H team of Jalinder Gaikwad, Kishor Vaidya, Manoj Maheshwari and shell.
+The client now benefits from selling the excess palm fibre, shell and biomass he first annual meet of commissioning engineers of the Power Division was organised in May at EERC, Pune.
 Forty commissioning engineers from different large, medium and small power plant sites across the country shared information and their experiences.
 R V Ramani inaugurated the meet and released a power commissioning manual and CD.